 mapping and governing the online world

-Working group submissions should outline on one page the main challenges the working group would focus on and a potential roadmap on how to address and overcome them.
+Working group submissions should outline on one page the main challenges the working group would focus on, a potential roadmap on how to address and overcome them, and ideally list a few planned key participants.
 If the proposal is accepted, the researcher in charge of the submission will be expected to lead the discussions in that working group.
-When the conference program is released, all conference participants are than encouraged to join a working group during the conference.
+When the conference program is released, all conference participants are encouraged to join a working group during the conference.

-Researchers who would like to organize a working group are invited to submit their proposal online until January 15, 2024, at editorialexpress.com/conference/mgow2024.
-Acceptance decisions will be announced in mid-February 2024.
+Researchers who would like to organize a working group are invited to submit their proposal until February 21, 2024, at editorialexpress.com/conference/mgow2024 (select “Working Group Submission” as Area).
+Acceptance decisions will be announced in late February 2024.